OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 obscure or dubious taxa and I couldn't justify spending much time on them.

-Heterolobosea - false homonym now united (I think due to barrier logic change, see below)
+'Heterolobosea' is a case of false homonyms that are now united.

-These patch-related warnings came up at some point and got fixed...
+These homonym-patch-related 2.9 warnings got fixed somehow (details TBD)

     ** No unique taxon found with name Epiphloea in context Halymeniaceae ** No unique taxon found with name Epiphloea in context Lichinales ** No unique taxon found with name Rhynchonelloidea in context Rhynchonellidae

 ## Other changes to the taxonomy

+This section gives minor changes that are not responses to issues;
+things I just noticed and fixed.

 Asterinales and Asteriniales are synonymized (don't remember how detected).
 This is a fungal order in the Hibbett 2007 taxonomy.